How Does a Reverse Mortgage Work When You Die?

-Reverse mortgages allow seniors to live in their homes without making additional mortgage payments and can also provide retirees with much-needed cash.
-But like all loans, reverse mortgages eventually need to be paid back.
-Paying back the mortgage can get complicated, depending on how much equity you have in your house and whether you want the house to stay in your family after your death.
+Reverse mortgages allow seniors to live in their homes without mortgage payments and can also provide much-needed cash.
+Paying back the loan can get complicated, depending on how much equity you have in your house and whether you want the house to stay in your family after your death.

-If you are a reverse mortgage borrower, it’s important to have a plan to deal with your loan after you die.
-And if you’re a family member, you need to understand what your options might be for keeping the house, as well as your responsibility for paying off the loan.
+If you’re a reverse mortgage borrower, it’s important to have a plan to deal with your loan after you die.
+Family members also need to understand their options for keeping the house, as well as their payment responsibilities.

-A reverse mortgage has to be paid off when the borrowers move out or die.
-These are the options for paying off a reverse mortgage before or after the borrower’s death.
+A reverse mortgage must be paid off when the borrowers move out or die.
+A Home Equity Conversion Mortgage (HECM) is the most common type of reverse mortgage because it is backed by the Federal Housing Administration (FHA).
+Here are the options for paying off a reverse mortgage before or after the borrower’s death.

 Sell the house and pay off the mortgage balance.
 Usually, borrowers or their heirs pay off the loan by selling the house securing the reverse mortgage.
 The proceeds from the sale of the house are used to pay off the mortgage.
 Borrowers (or their heirs) keep the remaining proceeds after the loan is paid off.

 Sell the house for less than the mortgage balance.
 HECM borrowers who are underwater on their house can satisfy their loan by selling the house for 95% of its appraised value and using the difference to pay the HECM.
-Even though the sale may not cover the balance due on the loan, the Federal Housing Administration (FHA) doesn’t allow lenders to come after borrowers or their heirs for the difference, and this won’t hurt your credit score.
+Even though the sale may not cover the balance due on the loan, the Federal Housing Administration (FHA) doesn’t allow lenders to come after borrowers or their heirs for the difference.
 Borrowers with jumbo reverse mortgages need to check with their lender to see if they are liable to repay any difference after the home is sold.

 Provide lender a deed in lieu of foreclosure.
 Many reverse mortgage borrowers die with reverse mortgage balances that are higher than the value of the home.
 When heirs inherit an underwater house, they may decide that the easiest option is to provide the lender with a deed instead of having to go through the time and cost of foreclosure.
 Choosing this option will not hurt your heir’s credit score.
 It’s also available to reverse mortgage borrowers who want to move, but providing a deed in lieu of foreclosure will hurt your credit score.